hellonico/niclojure/texten/05_Messaging.md

 ![ActiveMQ](../images/chap05/activemq.png)

 Now we are all ready for some quick examples.
+To start working with clamq, we will require two dependencies:

+	[clamq/clamq-jms "0.4"]
+	[clamq/clamq-activemq "0.4"]

+One for the core of clamq, the other one for the extra activemq extension.
+We could as well work with a simple JMS provider, but I like ActiveMQ all the same.

 Our code presents how to write a simple producer/consumer test using a remote messaging queue, that will be created in ActiveMQ: